 - Visitors to the UK for business or leisure bring in important revenue and should be encouraged to use public transport, with for example signage in multiple languages and non-Latin scripts in stations used by overseas visitors.

 - Provision of new W12 gauge rail freight routes such as North to South capacity upgrades (on account of HS2) the Oxford to Cambridge spine and better access to Trafford Park, Manchester, and the provision of more freight loops on existing lines so that freight on rail may grow without increased intrusion to the operation of passenger services

 - Better rail freight links to ports including the development of improved passenger and freight cross country links to UK Ports, so for example removing the conflict between passenger and freight trains near Ely, between Ipswich and Felixstowe.

 - Better development of rail freight through the Channel Tunnel using environmentally sustainable electric traction with “last mile” capability to gain access to freight terminals.
 Better European freight gauge access via HS1 north of Barking to other regions of the UK

 - Better use of rail for “express” or parcels operations currently huge users of road transport, through rail connected hubs such as Willesden.
 Innovation such as the use of London main line stations at night for retail distribution should be encouraged and facilitated by start-up grants.

-- A railway that is reliable but can deal with perturbations achieved by the provision of sufficient infrastructure with modern signalling.
+- A reliable railway that can deal with perturbations, including the effects of climate change and severe weather, achieved by the provision of sufficient infrastructure with modern signalling.
 The management of disruption remains a top passenger concern.
 Passengers should be involved in reviewing disruption contingency plans.

-- The provision of diversionary routes to allow for engineering work without the need to resort to buses when a railway is closed for maintenance
+- The provision of diversionary routes with trained crews to allow for engineering work without the need to resort to buses when a railway is closed for maintenance

 - Connection policy: A sustainable approach to the management of connections particularly between different train operators and publication of arrangements made in case of missed connections